Re-enrol in your course

 Check your email

 Your username, which you set up when you enrolled, is also your Deakin email address.
 You should check this email address a few times a week.
-If you have another email account you prefer to use, you can redirect your Deakin email to another account.
+If you have another email account you prefer to use, you can redirect your Deakin email to this account.

 Buy books and equipment

 Buy any books and equipment you need for your course.
 You can check the textbook requirements for each unit on the DUSA Bookshop's Student Booklist.
-Your faculty may also have given you a list of items you'll need (e.g. uniforms for nursing, lab coats).

 Take note of important dates